-The February Night sky
+The March Night Sky

 Keighley Astronomical Society meet on a monthly basis.
 We are a group of like-minded individuals who all share a love of the night sky.
 Thanks for visting the site.
 We hope to see you at a meet soon but in the mean time these pages should tell you everything you need to know!